 Once an actual operating asylum, Pennhurst was shuttered for good in the 1980s, amidst claims of inhumane treatment and physical abuse.
 It’s said to be haunted to this day by the inmates who suffered there.
 The comprehensive haunted experience has four distinct parts: the “Pennhurst Asylum,” a walk through the hospital’s old administrative buildings, featuring artifacts from the actual defunct hospital; “The Morgue,” a horrifying walk through the asylum's full service mortuary; “Containment,” a 1,200 foot path below the complex filled with human experiments; and “Mayflower After Dark,” a self-guided tour through one of the most haunted buildings on the asylum’s campus.

 When House of Shock, the long-beloved Nola haunted house, abruptly announced that it was closing its doors last year, many horror lovers were disheartened.
-Luckily, the new haunted house that has cropped up in its wake is bringing the same level of scares–even if Satan is no longer involved.
+Luckily, the new haunted house New Orleans Nightmare has cropped up in its wake and delivers the same level of scares–even if Satan is no longer involved.